yancongya/KraftyFx.github.io/_kbar/integration.md

 If your tool lets users build a library of presets you can enhance it by exporting `.kbar` files that can be opened by any KBar user.

 ## `.kbar` Format
 A KBar export is a simple zip file.
 The easiest way to understand the format is to make an export with KBar, change the file extension from `.kbar` to `.zip`, then extract it.
-Once extracted you'll notice it contains a `manifest.json` file at the root describing all the buttons it contains.
+Once extracted you'll notice it contains a simple `manifest.json` file at the root describing all the buttons it contains.
 If your export included script files, FFX's, or shell scripts you'll see dedicated directories to hold them as well.

+### Schema

+The

 ## Export Strategies
 Depending on how independent you want it to be you have a few options on how to build it.